Can Celtic tame Leverkusen’s ‘new Havertz'?

 |Coverage: Listen live on Sportsound and follow live text commentary on the BBC Sport website & app

-You might not yet be familiar with the name, but Germany wonderkid Florian Wirtz is making the kind of explosive impact that cannot be ignored.
+You might not yet be familiar with the name, but Germany wonderkid Florian Wirtz is making the kind of explosive impact that cannot be ignored for long.

 The Bayer Leverkusen attacking midfielder - a full international at just 18 - is quickly becoming the talk of European football and has enriched his reputation with a slew of records.

-After just over 50 first-team games, Wirtz is already being touted as a €100m talent, with Bayern Munich heading the lengthy list of suitors.
+After just over 50 first-team games, Wirtz is already being touted as a €100m talent, with Bayern Munich said to be heading the lengthy list of suitors.

 Celtic are next in Wirtz's sights as the Scottish club attempt to get off the mark in the Europa League group stage when Leverkusen visit Glasgow on Thursday.
 Can they tame this supremely gifted teenager?